 What are the most popular SEO plugins?

-Which of the two to prefer?
-It is useless to make rankings.
-I personally use both.
-The big difference is that Yoast offers itself as a plugin "Content Oriented", Which includes not only all the options for basic and advanced optimizations, but also an analysis of the page content (quite fallacious in my opinion) which verifies the presence of the keywords, in percentage, in the textual elements most relevant to the optimization such as titles, images, bolds and in general the presence density of Keyword.
+Which of the two do you prefer?
+There's no point in ranking them.
+Personally, I use both.
+The big difference is that Yoast presents itself as a plugin.Content Oriented”, which includes not only all the options for basic and advanced optimizations, but also an analysis of the page content (quite fallacious in my opinion) which checks the presence of keywords, in percentage, in the most relevant textual elements for optimization such as titles, images, bold and in general the density of presence of the keywords.
+Keyword.

-That said Yoast for beginners it's fine, as long as you don't consider it like a bible, because sometimes you just need to use an advanced editor plugin like Visual Composer, to skip all calculations based on the presence of the keywords.
-Instead, it is a good idea to write quality content, using keywords carefully, focusing on the information to be provided to users.
+That said Yoast For beginners, it's fine, as long as you don't treat it like a bible, because sometimes using an advanced editor plugin like Visual Composer is enough to bypass all keyword-based calculations.
+Instead, it's good practice to write quality content, using keywords carefully, and focusing on the information you want to provide to users.

 Yoast SEO plugin